ResearchProjects-codes/Fake-News-Detection/README.md

 # Fake-News-Detection
-A ML model Fake News detection
+A ML model for fake news detection